stakater/Playbook/content/stacks/stakaterplatform.md

 1. Once the above variables are configured, start GitLab pipeline for the forked repository

-2. The Pipline will deploy flux pod in flux namespace and output an ssh key which must be added to deploy keys in forked repo with read and write access to allow flux to initiate GitOps.
+2. The Pipline will deploy flux pod in flux namespace and output an ssh key which must be added to deploy keys in forked repo `with write access` to allow flux to initiate GitOps.

 SSH is printed by flux in its logs.
 Logs can be seen using the command given below: